ignatovegors/greedy-algorithms/README.md

 <b>huffman-coding</b> a problem of coding a string by the optimal non-prefix binary code

 <b>huffman-decoding</b> a problem of decoding a string, coded by the non-prefix binary code

+<b>binary-heap</b> a model of the binary heap with maintaince of incserting elements into the heap and extracting maximum element from it